 The bathroom was as aesthetically pleasing as the rest of the room.
 The large walk-in shower with its dual rain shower nozzles had a wood and stone look.
 The vessel sink, lighted mirror, and vanity were also sharp.
 Towels were plush and the amenities from the hotel’s St. Somewhere Spa are splendid.
 The parrot painting was a nod to Jimmy Buffet and his Margaritaville motif.

-My side of the hotel was closest to the pool, a wonderful rooftop space with the Smoky Mountain Wheel as a magnificent backdrop.
+My side of this Pigeon Forge hotel was closest to the pool, a wonderful rooftop space with the Smoky Mountain Wheel as a magnificent backdrop.
 At night, this was a splendid place to hang out.
 During the day, it’s lovely as well with adults and kids sharing space.
 Toss in a margarita from the poolside bar for some extra pleasure.

 The large workout room is near the pool as well.